LostProperty/deform_demo/README.rst

 4. Delete a recipe

-5. Use different model for ingredients (drop-down).
-Related model
+5. Use different model for RecipeIngredients (drop-down).
- - have generic save code (introspect schema? extra attribute?)

 6. Use different model for ingredients (auto-complete)

 8. Add users form with custom validation.
 Double email

-9. Check setup.py if written correctly

-10. Do alternative version with jinja2 instead of chameleon
+9. Do alternative version with jinja2 instead of chameleon

-11. Password protect CMS
+10. Password protect CMS

-12. use postgres DB
+11. use postgres DB
  - Add alelmbic

-13. Tests
+12. Tests